Find more staff

 Area of expertise

-Focused on contemporary policing practices, criminal justice systems, and ethical law enforcement, with an emphasis on community engagement and professional standards. -
+Specialising in contemporary policing research strategies, criminal justice systems, and ethical law enforcement, with a strong emphasis on community engagement, accountability, and professional standards.

-Exploring legal systems beyond national boundaries, including treaties, global governance, and the impact of legal pluralism in a globalised world. -
+Explores legal systems beyond national borders, including treaty law, global governance, and the dynamics of legal pluralism in a globalised context.

-Investigating the influence of global economic, political, and cultural forces on legal systems, with a focus on reform, adaptation, and legal harmonisation. -
+Investigates the impact of global political, economic, and cultural forces on legal systems, with a focus on reform, harmonisation, and adaptive legal frameworks.

 Publications